Ee-Hsin/jordanstocks/README.md

 5. Delete all the console.log's when everything is done
 6. Once released on site, register with Google and add a CAPTCHA to prevent bots on Contact Form.
 7. Make the fonts and the images bigger
+8. Cover any remaining TODO: comments in the project

 <b>Letters Page:</b>